 I've been reading Camille Paglia's collection of essays Sex, Art, and American Culture (1992).
 I disagree with a lot of Paglia's opinions, in this book and elsewhere, but, if it came to a choice between her and the establishment—including the "left-wing" side of the establishment, in academia and the postmodern-leftist circles that swirl around it—I wouldn't hesitate to stand by her side.
-Her battle against groupthink and cowardice has always been my battle.
+Her battle against groupthink has always been my battle.
 (I can't help playing the role of gadfly, for some reason.)
 In any case, her writing is so scintillating, spirited, witty, contemptuous of orthodoxies, and joyfully defiant that I can't help but be partial towards her—again, despite her absurdities and excesses.

 In some respects I identify with her.
 (Though not with her dazzling writing talent or work-ethic.)
 I'm completely on the left, the far-left—more so than she—but my commitment to reason keeps me something of an outsider.
 To give some random examples: while I wholly agree with the left that even Sanders, not to mention Biden, is much too conservative, I agree with Chomsky that "lesser-evil voting" is a moral truism, so obviously right in most cases that it hardly even deserves discussion.
 (There are other ways to move the political system left than by voting for the most marginal far-left candidate, thus using your vote to help the reactionary candidate.)
-I find academic feminism—which has increasingly become mainstream feminism—intellectually dishonest and uninteresting.
+I find most academic feminism—which has increasingly become mainstream feminism—intellectually dishonest and uninteresting.
 I share Paglia's bewilderment with the academic left's worship of Foucault, Derrida, and the other French decadents, together with their decadent American disciples (the whole constellation of postmodern "theorists" in the humanities, from Judith Butler to, I don't know, Ann Laura Stoler).
-I'm a strict Marxist, but I think I'm practically the only Marxist today who really understands the strategic implications of historical materialism.
-(My writings on this matter have been predictably ignored.)
-Like Paglia, I dislike the snobbery, careerism, and hypocrisy of academia, along with the superficiality and emptiness of academic discourses.
+Like her, I dislike the snobbery, careerism, and hypocrisy of academia, along with the superficiality and emptiness of academic discourses.